30th Street Station District

 The 30th Street Station District, also referred to as the 30th Street District, is a master planned urban development centered around 30th Street Station located in West Philadelphia in Philadelphia, Pennsylvania, United States.
 The area, if approved and built, will be home to eight modern skyscrapers or high rises ranging in heights between 405 ft and 1,200 ft with four other buildings under 400 feet.
 The property will be owned by Amtrak and will be a major addition to the City of Philadelphia.
 The project is expected to cost between seven and eleven billion dollars.

 The project would be a huge addition to the city with some of the largest buildings not in Center City and expanding downtown west of the Schuylkill River.

-Aside from adding new buildings to the skyline, architects have put in their plans to connect West Philadelphia to Center City by adding new walking paths, a walking bridge, and more connections to make traveling by car or bus from the 30th Street Station to downtown Philadelphia easier and faster.
+Aside from adding new buildings to the skyline, architects has put in their plans to connect West Philadelphia to Center City by adding new walking paths, a walking bridge, and more connections to make traveling by car or bus from the 30th Street Station to downtown Philadelphia easier and faster.
 In addition, the placement of the current phase of construction would allow expansion north towards the Philadelphia Museum of Art and the Philadelphia Zoo.

 Project history

-The 30th Street Station District Plan is a long-range, joint master planning effort led by Amtrak, Brandywine Realty Trust, Drexel University, the Pennsylvania Department of Transportation, and the Southeastern Pennsylvania Transportation Authority (SEPTA) to develop a comprehensive vision for the future of the 30th Street Station District in the year 2050 and beyond.
+The 30th Street Station District Plan is a long-range, joint master planning effort led by Amtrak, Brandywine Realty Trust, Drexel University, the Pennsylvania Department of Transportation, and SEPTA to develop a comprehensive vision for the future of the 30th Street Station District in the year 2050 and beyond.

 A $2 billion investment in roads, utilities, parks, bridges, and extension of transit services will unlock $4.5 billion in private real estate investment, in addition to an estimated $3.5 billion for Drexel’s Schuylkill Yards project, which is located within the district.
 These investments in the District are predicted to have robust and widespread economic development benefits, with the potential to generate $3.8 billion in City and State taxes and 40,000 jobs when complete.

 The project launched in the summer of 2014, and had its first public meeting by that winter.
 The project had four additional public meetings in summer of 2015, the fall of 2015, and two in the spring of 2016.
 The planning process was officially completed in June 2016, and is set to be undertaken in various phases.

 As of January 2024, there are currently three projects undergoing.
 The renovation of 30th Street Station began in 2023, and will conclude in 2027.
-These renovations including building maintenance such as façade cleaning and restoration, improvements of Market Street Plaza, expanded retail offerings, station modernization, corporate office renovation, etc. There is a project underway to improve the SEPTA 30th Street subway and trolley station, including new elevators at 31st Street and a new head house at 30th Street, of which the former is complete.
+These renovations include building maintenance such as façade cleaning and restoration, improvements of Market Street Plaza, expanded retail offerings, station modernization, corporate office renovation, etc. There is a project underway to improve the SEPTA 30th Street subway and trolley station, including new elevators at 31st Street and a new head house at 30th Street, of which the former is complete.
 Additionally, a ramp modification study is underway for I-76.